a-azad/pifourth.com/www/content/docs-blog/_index.md

   This page tells you how to get started with the Compose theme, including installation and basic configuration.
 ---

 Welcome to my blog!
-Please browse topics from the right menu.
+Please browse posts from the left menu.